dockersamples/genai-model-runner-metrics/README.md

 4. Access observability dashboards:
    - Grafana: [http://localhost:3001](http://localhost:3001) (admin/admin)

-Ensure that you provide `http://prometheus:9090` instead of `localhost:9090` to seee the metrics on the Grafana dashboard.
+Ensure that you provide `http://prometheus:9090` instead of `localhost:9090` to see the metrics on the Grafana dashboard.

    - Jaeger UI: [http://localhost:16686](http://localhost:16686)
    - Prometheus: [http://localhost:9091](http://localhost:9091)